 - If the Miso has been fermented for 6 months or longer, it now has lactobacillus in it.
 Along with the lactobacillus, longer-aged, fermented miso is said to have anti cancer properties and trace nutrients not found in most foods.

-5. Kimchi: Homemade Kimchi Recipe
+5. A Homemade Kimchi Recipe (hardest on this list!)

 If you love Kimchi, one batch can last you a long time and makes getting a daily light amount of fermented foods in, easy.
 Just like the thorough kombucha recipe video, this video below is a comprehensive lesson on homemade kimchi.
 It’s authentic and easy to make.